Companies

 NXP Semiconductors

-NXP Semiconductors N.V. (abbreviation of Next eXPerience) is a Dutch semiconductor manufacturing and design company (Eindhoven HQ) focused on automotive and industrial semiconductors, secure connectivity, and processing. ~34,000 employees in 30+ countries; $12.61B revenue (2024); third largest European semiconductor firm by market cap (2024).
-Originated from Philips semiconductors division (1950s; spun off 2006).
+NXP Semiconductors N.V.
+(Next eXPerience) is a Dutch semiconductor manufacturer and designer (Eindhoven HQ) supplying automotive, industrial, secure connectivity, and processing semiconductors to customers including Apple, Dell, Ericsson, and Samsung. ~34,000 employees in 30+ countries; $12.61B revenue (2024); third largest European semiconductor firm by market cap (2024).
+Originated from Philips semiconductors (1950s; spun off 2006); IPO 2010 (Nasdaq: NXPI).
+NXP co-invented near field communication (NFC) technology.

 ON Semiconductor